MerosCrypto/Meros/docs/Protocol/Consensus.md

 - Meros doesn't support `SignedDataDifficulty` or `DataDifficulty`.
 - Meros doesn't support `SignedGasPrice` or `GasPrice`.
 - Meros doesn't support `SignedMeritRemoval` or `MeritRemoval`.
+- Meros's Merit Holder's Merkle trees are created using the hash of the Entry verified in the Verification (the only supported Element).